kineticquant/WebLogic-Managed-Server-Config/README.md

 ## Troubleshooting connection method
-If the method below is not prompting for credentials, simply replace the whole thing with the comment out "connect()" line and see if WLST initiates the credential prompt. console = System.console() uname = raw_input("Weblogic username (weblogic): ") if uname == "":
+If the method below is not prompting for credentials, simply replace the whole thing with the comment out "connect()" line and see if WLST initiates the credential prompt.<br><br>
+console = System.console()
+uname = raw_input("Weblogic username (weblogic): ")
+if uname == "":